nelsonfigueroa/nelson.cloud/content/posts/2026-08-02-setting-up-a-time-machine-drive-in-the-command-line.md

 Finished APFS operation
 ```

 That's it for this section.
-Skip ahead to the "Create the Volume" section.
+Skip ahead to the "Creating a Volume" section.

 ### Erasing a Drive Already Used for Time Machine